Kevinovitz/TryHackMe_Writeups/passwordattacks/passwordattacks.md

 ### Password Profiling #2 - Keyspace Technique and CUPP

-1. Run the following crunch command:crunch 2 2 01234abcd -o crunch.txt.
+1. Run the following crunch command: `crunch 2 2 01234abcd -o crunch.txt`.
 How many words did crunch generate?

     After runnning the command we can see in the output how many lines are written to the file.